A Will writing checklist is a great thing to have for the Do It Yourself type.

 Make a Lasting Power of Attorney

-To ensure your will is carried out, you will want to make your will a Lasting Power of Attorney.
+To ensure your will is carried out, you’ll want to give your will a Lasting Power of Attorney (LPA for short).

 Store Your Will Safely